Gamification

 Answer:

-By Default point accrual is disabled.
-Points and rating levels are configured in the "Settings - Application Settings - Points" section.
+By Default points accrual is disabled.
+Points and rating levels configuration is performed in the "Settings - Application Settings - Points" section.
 After setting the values, points begin to accrue.
 Rating levels are assigned based on accumulated points.

 How is the scoring and rating system configured?